 — Hanut Singh

 From the archives, originally published on May 31, 2016—For just over ten years Hanut Singh has flown under the radar, quietly and meticulously designing jewelry that at once reveals his modern sensibility, appreciation of history and obsession with craftsmanship.
 The personal touch he applied to his creations extended to the way he presented them for a decade, exclusively at private trunk shows and by-appointment only boutiques.
 From these intimate presentations a word-of-mouth buzz spread about Hanut’s talent.
-Over time he gained a Who’s Who list of clients including Lauren Santo Domingo, Diane von Furstenberg, Mary-Kate Olsen, Wendi Deng Murdoch, Beyoncé, Madonna and Tory Burch.
+Over time he gained a Who’s Who list of clients including Beyoncé, Lauren Santo Domingo, Diane von Furstenberg, Mary-Kate Olsen, Wendi Deng Murdoch, Madonna and Tory Burch.
 Outside these rarefied circles, the only other way to discover the jewelry might be a piece of press here and there, a social media mention or a glimpse of something on the designer’s magical Instagram.
 Today his jewelry can be found upon occasion in Moda Operandi trunkshows or at the legendary Fred Leighton boutique in New York.
 So who is this jewelry talent?

 Hanut Singh is a descendant of the Kapurthala royal family of India who astonished the world with their style in the first half of the twentieth century.
 The family’s legendary treasures and discriminating taste inspired the greatest jewelry houses in the world to new heights.
 It also ignited Hanut’s passion to become a designer.
 Although he was never formally trained, Hanut’s jewelry education truly began from the time he was a child learning about the collections of his ancestors.